piplcom/developers-crash-course/slides/testing/slides.md

 ## Integration Tests

-- Testing multiple modules as a groupcombined as a group
+- Testing multiple modules combined as a group
 - Without any interaction with external dependencies (e.g., DB, sockets)
 - Goal: check if different modules are working fine when combined